Editor’s Note: This post was originally published in September 2020 and has been updated for accuracy and comprehensiveness as of June 2023.

 Don’t do it.

 Your customers should learn a few key points with just one glance and a quick read.
-So unless you’re mailing some coupons, stick to just one offer.
 Maybe it’s about that sale you’re holding in two weeks for “valued customers.”
-Or maybe your insurance office is reopening for limited appointments and you want to talk about your COVID-19 safety measures.
+Or maybe your dental office is introducing a new service.
+Whatever the message, keep it simple.
+Unless you’re mailing some coupons, stick to only one offer.

-2. Get the Front and Back to Work Together
+2. Get the Front & Back to Work Together

-No matter whether your prospect sees the front or back of your postcard first, each side must support the other.
+No matter whether your prospect sees the front or back of your postcard first, each side should support the other.

-For example, you can put a simple heading like “FREE Shipping on ALL orders” on the front.
-Use the address side to list two to three few bullet-pointed benefits.
+For example, you can put a simple heading like “FREE Shipping on ALL orders” on the front along with images or graphics.
+Use the address side to list two to three few bullet-pointed benefits that explain or back up your message.

-It’s all about keeping it simple, which makes it easy for your customer to figure out what you’re offering, and then, take action.
+It’s all about making it easy for your customer to figure out what you’re offering, and then, take action.

 3. Go BIG

-It’s 2020.
-The right images – whether it’s professional-quality photographs, graphics, or logos – boost your message as well as your unique identity and credibility.
+It’s 2023.
+The right images – whether they’re professional-quality photographs, graphics, or logos – boost your message as well as your unique identity and credibility.

 So your pictures should be: